Bhargavi84/yoga-emporium/README.md

 ![plot](static/images/db-diagram.png)

 ## **Surface**
-### Color palette
+### Background
 ___

+Below image has been used as background image on the landing page in the project.
+* Provides the user with a clear and consistent visual structure, which clearly indicates relationships between elements on the screen, improves navigation, and the order of importance of elements that matches user's expectations.
+* Communicates what user expects, what information or value that users want to get, and considers user capabilities.

+### Font
+ * Manrope, san-serif font has been used all over the project.
+ * Cambria, Cochin, Georgia, Times, 'Times New Roman', serif is used only in media queries for h5 logo font.

 ![plot](static/images/color-palette.png)

 ___

-* **Timeless Nautical** color palette has been used for this website.

-* #00293C **Navy** - used for Navbar and Footer.

-* #F1F3CE **Ivory** - used for the Background color of the  body.

-* #1E656D **Peacock Blue** - used for Buttons: Show more, Search, Add Recipe, Edit Recipe, Add Category, Edit Category.

-* #F62A00 **Candy Apple** - used for the Flash Messages, Reset button, Delete buttons and Hover.

 :arrow_up:[Back-to-top](#contents)

-# **Technologies Used**
+# **Technologies and Frameworks Used**

 * [Python3](https://www.python.org/)
-    * [Flask](https://flask.palletsprojects.com/en/1.1.x/tutorial/layout/) - Python framework was used all project.
-Flask depends on the Jinja template engine and the Werkzeug WSGI toolkit.
-    * [PyMongo](https://pymongo.readthedocs.io/en/stable/) - is a Python tools, used for working with MongoDB.
-    * [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/utils/#module-werkzeug.security) - used for password security.
     * [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - used  with python for  working of the website
-* [MongoDB](https://www.mongodb.com/) - database was used to storing and retrieving information in the website.
+    * **Django** - Python web framework for building apps.
 * **HTML** - used for creating the website.
 * **CSS** - used for styling the website.
+* **Bootstrap** - used to support javascript extensions.
+* **Javascript** - used for allauth messages.
+* **JSON** - used for products and categories format storage.
-* [jQuery](https://jquery.com/) - used for confirmation messages and interactive design, also initialise MaterializeCSS components.
+* [jQuery](https://jquery.com/) - used for confirmation messages and interactive design.
-* [MaterializeCSS](https://materializecss.com/)- used to create responsive design, grid system, buttons, navbar, sidenav, dropdown, modal, cards, forms.
 * [balsamiq](https://balsamiq.com/wireframes/) - used to create wireframes.
 * [Gitpod](https://www.gitpod.io/) - used to built all project.
 * [GitHub](https://github.com/) - used to hosting the website.
 * [Heroku](https://id.heroku.com/) - used to deploy the website.

 :arrow_up:[Back-to-top](#contents)